SaneMyburg/Capstone-project1/README.md

 ## Contibutions

-The design of this, was insipired by Cindy Shin the original designer.
+The design of this, was insipired by Cindy Shin the original designer[https://www.behance.net/adagio07].
 All contibutions, issues and features are welcome

 ## License